- Location: Arizona

 Please note that some exemptions apply:

-- Most model year 2008 or newer, except reconstructed, vehicles
+- Most model year 2010 or newer, except reconstructed, vehicles.

-- Vehicles that are apportioned, or licensed in more than one state, do not need to be tested.
+- Vehicles licensed in more than one state do not need to be tested.

 - Vehicles powered by electricity, golf carts, and those that do not displace more than 90ccs do not need to be tested.